-Protein is the building block of muscle and is needed to help maintain your muscle and promote muscle gain.
+Protein is the building block of muscle and is needed to help maintain it and promote muscle gain.
 That is why eating a protein-rich diet or taking a protein supplement can support your efforts to gain muscle.
-So what is the best protein powder for building muscle?
+So, what is the best protein powder for building muscle?

 Whey protein is high in nutritional value

-So if you are asking yourself – How much protein do I need to build muscle? – take this simple test and find out.
+Finally, if you are asking yourself you need to build muscle, try this simple test and find out!